spotify/confidence-sdk-swift/README.md

 ### Adding the package dependency

-If you manage dependencies through XCode go to "Add package" and enter `git@github.com:spotify/openfeature-swift-provider.git`.
+If you manage dependencies through Xcode go to "Add package" and enter `git@github.com:spotify/openfeature-swift-provider.git`.

 If you manage dependencies through SPM, in the dependencies section of Package.swift add:
 ```swift